Maurice (emperor): Persian War and accession to the throne

 Both Maurice and al-Mundhir wrote letters to Emperor Tiberius, who tried to reconcile them.
 Maurice visited Constantinople himself, where he was able to persuade Tiberius of al-Mundhir's guilt.
 The charge of treason is almost universally dismissed by modern historians; Irfan Shahîd says that it probably had more to do with Maurice's dislike of the veteran and militarily successful Arab ruler.
 This was compounded by the Byzantines' habitual distrust of the "barbarian" and supposedly innately traitorous Arabs, as well as by al-Mundhir's staunchly Monophysite faith.
 Al-Mundhir was arrested the following year on suspicion of treachery, triggering war between Byzantines and Ghassanids and marking the beginning of the end of the Ghassanid kingdom.

 Gold medallion of Maurice circa 583, from a girdle found in Karavas, near Kyrenia, Cyprus.

-In June of 582 Maurice scored a decisive victory against Adarmahan near Constantina.
+In June of 582 Maurice scored a decisive victory against Adarmahan in the Battle of Constantina.
 Adarmahan barely escaped the field, while his co-commander Tamkhosrau was killed.
 In the same month Emperor Tiberius was struck down by an illness which shortly thereafter killed him.
 In this state Tiberius initially named two heirs, each of whom was to marry one of his daughters.
 Maurice was betrothed to Constantina, and Germanus, related to emperor Justinian I, was married to Charito.
 Some historians believe that the plan was to divide the empire in two, with Maurice receiving the eastern provinces and Germanus the western.

 On 5 August, Tiberius was on his deathbed and civilian, military and ecclesiastical dignitaries awaited the appointment of his successor.
 He then chose Maurice and named him Caesar, after which he adopted the name "Tiberius".
 John of Nikiû and Theophanes the Confessor write that Germanus was proclaimed caesar at the same time.
 However, on 11 August 582, only Maurice is recorded as Caesar in the subscription of a law of Tiberius.
-According to John of Nikiû, Germanus was Tiberius' favored candidate for the throne but declined out of humility.
+According to John of Nikiû, Germanus was Tiberius' favoured candidate for the throne but declined out of humility.
 Maurice was crowned emperor soon after, on 13 August.
 Tiberius had reportedly prepared a speech on the matter but at this point was too weak to speak.
 The quaestor sacri palatii (the senior judicial official of the empire) read it for him.
 The speech proclaimed Maurice as Augustus and sole successor to the throne.
 On 14 August 582 Tiberius died.
 Maurice became sole emperor, marrying Constantina in the autumn.

 Shortly after his ascension the advantage he had gained at the Battle of Constantina was lost when his successor as magister militum of the east, John Mystacon, was defeated at the River Nymphios by Kardarigan.
 The situation was difficult: Maurice ruled a bankrupt Empire; it was at war with Persia; he was paying extremely high tribute to the Avars, 80,000 gold solidi a year; and the Balkan provinces were being thoroughly devastated by the Slavs.